Erotemic/ubelt/README.rst

 External tools.
 ---------------

 Some of the tools in ``ubelt`` also exist as standalone modules.

-Here are the repos containing the standalone utilities:
+I haven't decided if its best to statically copy them into ubelt or require on pypi to satisfy the dependency.
+There are some tools that are not used by default unless you explicitly allow for them.

+Code that is currently statically included:

 -  ProgIter - https://github.com/Erotemic/progiter
 -  Timerit - https://github.com/Erotemic/timerit

+Code that is currently linked via pypi:

 -  OrderedSet - https://github.com/LuminosoInsight/ordered-set

+Code that is completly optional, and only used in specific cases:

+- Numpy - ub.repr2 will format a numpy array nicely by default
+- xxhash - this can be specified as a hasher to ub.hash_data
+- Pygments - used by the util_color module.

-In the future some of the functionaity in ubelt may be ported and integrated into the ``boltons`` project: https://github.com/mahmoud/boltons.
+Also, in the future some of the functionaity in ubelt may be ported and integrated into the ``boltons`` project: https://github.com/mahmoud/boltons.